-We would like to welcome you to the MSc Corporate Finance in the J.E.
+We would like to welcome you to the MSc International Accounting & Analytics, in the J.E.
 Cairnes School of Business and Economics at the University of Galway and we hope your time here will be enjoyable.

-This handbook should cover any queries you may have regarding issues about the programme, as well as giving guidance on other related issues in the University.
+This handbook should cover any queries you may have concerning issues about the programme as well as give guidance on other related issues in the university. guidance on other related issues in the university.